 The adverse effects of spironolactone include gynecomastia (enlargement of breast tissue in males), breast tenderness, erectile dysfunction, and loss of libido.
 On long-term daily administration of the doses, the hormonal changes can even make gynecomastia permanent.

 Also, spironolactone redistributes body fat, causing weight gain and reducing the growth of hair (facial hair in males).
 Other health side effects of taking spironolactone include muscle atrophy, headaches, fogginess and frequent urination.
-That is why spironolactone hair loss treatment is not suitable for men.
+That is why spironolactone is not suitable for men.

 How Long Does It Take Spironolactone To Work for Hair Loss?